liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/07-whats-new-71.markdown

 ### Fragments

 Fragments are a new way of creating and implementing content page designs.
-Web developers can now save page sections as fragments and reuse them across a Site.
+Web developers can now save page sections as Fragments and reuse them across a Site.
-This allows developers to create a library of designed components for building pages quickly without having to touch code.
-Fragments are organized in collections and leverage familiar asset management features such as drafts, thumbnail previews, search and permissions.
+Developers can now create a library of designed components for others to build pages quickly without having to touch code.
+Fragments are organized in collections and leverage familiar asset management features such as drafts, thumbnail previews, search, and permissions.

 ![Figure x.
 Non-technical users can use Fragments as building blocks for pages.](../../images/01-page-fragments.jpg)

 ### Fragment Editor

-Web developers can use the Fragment Editor within the browser to create or edit their Fragments.
+Web developers can use the Fragment Editor in the browser to create or edit their Fragments.
 Alternatively, developers can create Fragments with their preferred tools and import the fragments into Liferay.